 In December 2017, the OEB posted its Strategic Blueprint: Keeping Pace with the Evolving Energy Sector ("Strategic Blueprint"), setting out the OEB's commitment to modernize its approach to regulation over the next five years.
 The OEB established the Advisory Committee on Innovation ("ACI") to identify steps to develop a modern regulatory framework in response to technological changes occurring in the energy sector.
 The ACI presented its report to the OEB in November 2018.
 The report focused on electricity distribution and identified four broad actions for the OEB to take to create an environment that supports innovation that brings value to customers: provide a transparent and level playing field; remove disincentives to innovative solutions; encourage market-based solutions and customer choice; and embrace simplified regulation.
 In January 2019, the OEB launched its "Innovation Sandbox" which is in line with recommendations made by the ACI that the OEB provide a way for utilities and unregulated companies to discuss regulatory issues with the OEB.
 The Innovation Sandbox is meant to advance the OEB's focus on innovation and customer choice, pursuant to the Strategic Blueprint.
 In March 2019, the OEB initiated two consultation processes, Utility Remuneration and Responding to Distributed Energy Resources, to support the evolution of the sector in response to the recommendations by the ACI.
-Subsequent to an initial stakeholder session held in September 2019, the OEB indicated that it would prepare and issue for comment a scoping paper to identify the specific objectives and issues to be considered for each consultation.
-In January 2020, the OEB announced an additional stakeholder session to be held, following which the OEB has invited stakeholder comments until March 20, 2020.
+The OEB held stakeholder sessions in September 2019 and February 2020 to receive input on the scope of these initiatives.
+In September 2020, the OEB announced the commissioning of two expert studies to assist in confirming the scope and next steps.
+In December 2020, the OEB released the COVID-19 Impact Study, which assessed the impacts of the COVID-19 pandemic on Ontario's energy sector.
+In January 2021, the Ontario Distributed Energy Resources Impact Study was published, which forecasted the adoption of distributed generation in Ontario.
+The OEB has invited stakeholder comments until February 2021 and the consultation is ongoing.

-Also in December 2017, the Province established a panel to modernize the OEB.
+In December 2017, the Province also established a panel to modernize the OEB.
 The panel was tasked with providing advice on opportunities to strengthen the governance and operational framework of the OEB.
 In March 2019, the panel released the Ontario Energy Board Modernization Review Panel Final Report, which outlined its recommendations for opportunities to reform the OEB's governance and operations.
-Flowing from the recommendations of the panel's report, the Fixing the Hydro Mess Act reforms the OEB's governance structure.
+Flowing from the recommendations of the panel's report, the Fixing the Hydro Mess Act reformed the OEB's governance structure.
 See "The Electricity Industry in Ontario - Issues Affecting the Electricity Industry Generally - Recent Government Electricity Sector Changes - Fixing the Hydro Mess Act".